-The quality of life and uplifting of the human living standard is at the centre of all development activities.
+The quality of life and uplifting of the human living standard is at the center of all development activities.
 Indeed, it is commonly recognized that sustainable mining is more than just environmental conservation of a natural area, but that is must also address the satisfaction and the quality of life for host communities.
-As such, all development activities impact on the socioeconomic and cultural environment of humans and are thus also considered while undertaking an EIA.
+As such, all development activities impact on the socio-economic and cultural environment of humans and are thus also considered while undertaking an ESIA as shown in table 3 below.